bglbrt/KMMLDC/README.md

-# KMMLDC | Kernel Methods for Machine-Learning Data Challenge (2022)
+# Kernel Methods for Machine-Learning Data Challenge (2022)

 The 2022 Kernel Methods for Machine Learning Data Challenge presented participants with the task of performing image classification on 10 classes using solely kernel-based machine learning methods.
 In the following report, we present our results along with our intuitions and some alternative approaches we tried.\\